Reasons to Consider Labiaplasty

 It is important to acknowledge that the appearance of the labia varies widely between women.
 There is no single “normal” appearance of the female genitalia.
 For example, it is not abnormal for the labia minora, the inner lips, to protrude outside the labia majora, the outer lips.
-Dr Turner will explain the full range of what is anatomically normal to you at your initial consultation.
+Dr Turner will explain the full anatomical range to you at your initial consultation.

 Labiaplasty procedure